awatson31911/module-cleaner/README.md

 ## Usage
 Takes a projects directory and looks for any node_module folders contained inside of it.
 Once found, the folder and all contents are deleted using the fs-extra package's remove() method.
 Optionally, can flag project directories to ignore.

-Default ignored folders:
+#### Default ignored folders:
-  Any hidden files i.e. ".gitignore" ".nvm" macOS - usr, System, System Volume Information, Applications, Application Support Windows - Windows,  AppData, Application Data, Cookies, Program Files, Program Files(x86), Local Settings, Documents and Settings
+   - Any hidden files i.e. ".gitignore" ".nvm"
+   - macOS - usr, System, System Volume Information, Applications, Application Support
+   - Windows - Windows,  AppData, Application Data, Cookies, Program Files, Program Files(x86), 		Local Settings, Documents and Settings

-Install Globally to avoid deleting this package with other node_modules.
+*** Install Globally to avoid deleting this package with other node_modules ***

 #### Example
 Directory structure: